ranimore/multiple-checkboxes/README.md

 # multiple-checkboxes
-   Give the input array of object to show as checkboxes.This package returs checked items list and sorts list by checked items also provides filtering feature.
+   Give the input array of object to show as checkboxes.This package returns checked items list and sorts list by checked items also provides filtering feature.
 ## Install package from npm

  	npm install multiple-checkboxes